mkamrani/example-node-bull/basic/README.md

 In this basic example the producer of the jobs and the consumer are defined in the same file.

-Follow xxx for the instructions.
+Follow https://e2e.utopiops.com/nodejs-background-job-processing-with-bull-example-1 for the instructions.